BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 Navigate to the pod and review the logs to determine why the container will not start.

-From the console click the deployment config and click __view logs__ beside the failing pod
+From the console click the deployment and click __view logs__ beside the failing pod

 <kbd>![](./images/03_deploy_image_08b.png)</kbd>